Volkerakdam: Construction

+Initial works and construction of the temporary work island at Hellegatsplaat

 The first phase of the construction was the section of the dam from the shore of Overflakkee to Hellegat.
 The works in this location were constructed over a sandbank with low levels of flow, at around sea level, and requiring the closure of only one gully (the Ventjagersgaatje).
 The construction of this section of the works had little influence on the local tidal movement.
 Approximately 1.8 million cubic metres of sand was used in the construction of this part of the works, undertaken by the contractor Dirk Verstoep for approximately six million Dutch guilders.

 The next phase was the construction of a temporary work island known as Hellegatsplaat, from where the bridge over the Haringvliet was constructed and the dam construction continued.
 Unlike the previous section, a number of deeper gullies were present, resulting in the use of caisson closures, using a technique which had previously been implemented for the construction of the Veerse Gatdam.

+The excavation work for the construction dock involved processing 115,000 cubic metres of sand and excavating 65,000 cubic metres of peat and clay.
+Excavation and transportation of the sand was undertaken without much difficulty, as the sand could be processed as fill in the immediate vicinity of the construction dock, with much of it being used as soil improvement at the location of the excavated clay and peat layers.